Revenge of the Pink Panther: Production

 When United Artists spent three months on previews and continuous editing of the previous Pink Panther movie The Pink Panther Strikes Again (according to Daily Variety in 1976), Edwards decided he would try to salvage any humorous material remaining.
 He suggested that Revenge of the Pink Panther should primarily be made up of this footage and that he would write and shoot new footage around it with Sellers and company.
-Sellers balked at this and insisted that Revenge feature all new footage.
-Sellers' contract for Revenge gave him story approval, which is why that film carries a story credit for Sellers that none of the previous films had.
+Sellers balked at this and insisted that Revenge feature all-new footage.
+The film would have a budget of $12 million, which would primarily be financed by advances from distributors and merchandise licensing.

 The opening animated titles in the film were designed by DePatie-Freleng Enterprises, who had been involved with the series since the animated titles of the original 1963 film, The Pink Panther.
 It was the first time since Inspector Clouseau in 1968 that DePatie-Freleng animated the opening titles of a Pink Panther film (Return and Strikes Again having been done by Richard Williams' Studio).

-The film was shot in France, England and in Hong Kong with some scenes filmed at The Excelsior hotel.
+Principal photography began on November 2, 1977, in Paris and concluded on April 16, 1978, in Nice (the opening scene of Douvier's meeting at his farm with Al Marchione was actually the last scene filmed).
+Filming also took place at Shepperton Studios and British Hong Kong.
+Some of the Hong Kong scenes were filmed at The Excelsior hotel.
 This is Graham Stark's first appearance as Professor Auguste Balls.
 He portrays him once more in Son of the Pink Panther (1993).
 Harvey Korman portrays Professor Balls in footage cut from The Pink Panther Strikes Again, but later used in Trail of the Pink Panther (1982).

 Release

-The film had its world premiere at the Odeon Leicester Square in London on July 13, 1978 and opened to the public the following day.
+The film received press screenings at the Kuilima Hyatt Resort in Oahu, Hawaii.
+The film had its world premiere at the Odeon Leicester Square in London on July 13, 1978 in a premiere attended by Prince Charles.
+It opened to the public the following day.
 It opened in the United States at the Ziegfeld Theatre in New York City and at the Cinerama Dome in Los Angeles on July 19, 1978 before expanding to 387 theatres across the United States.

 Critical reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 84% based on 19 reviews, with an average score of 6.70/10.
 Variety wrote, "Revenge of the Pink Panther isn't the best of the continuing film series, but Blake Edwards and Peter Sellers on a slow day are still well ahead of most other comedic filmmakers."
 Vincent Canby wrote in The New York Times "If you have the Clouzot [sic] habit, as I have, there's very little that Mr. Edwards and Mr. Sellers could do that would make you find the movie disappointing."
 One DVD & video guide gave the movie four and a half out of five stars, calling it "arguably the best of the slapstick series."
 In 1979, the film won the Evening Standard British Film Award for best comedy.